BlackwaterMenace/RAM-Anonymous-BunnyliftAndSteelToebeans/README.md

 Adds a Bunnygirl skin to Deadlift and a cat skin to Steeltoe.

-This mod was originally made by an anonymous user, and is being updated and reuploaded by Blackwater.
+This mod was originally made by an anonymous user, and is being updated and reuploaded with permission by Blackwater.